YES… and NO

 We can 100% appreciate the appeal of having a nice cold beer or glass of wine while smoking a ton of meat but this only invites problems and could put you in harm’s way.
 Thus, when using a smoker, it’s best to keep a clear head and wait until the meat is fully cooked so that you can properly sit down and enjoy a drink with your meal.

-So, the answer to the question “Can you use electric smoker indoors?” is a no because there are so many potential immediate as well as long-term dangers that are posed to not only yourself but also those around you.
+So, the answer to the question “Can you use electric smoker indoors?” is a yes and no. Yes ONLY IF you are using the slow-cooker type indoor electric smoker.
+But for the typical electric smoker the answer is NO because there are so many potential immediate as well as long-term dangers that are posed to not only yourself but also those around you.

-If you still want to invest in an electric smoking unit, we advise that you only operate outside or in a separate, fully-ventilated outhouse wherein natural air still flows freely.
+If you still want to invest in an electric smoking unit check out our reviews at Best Electric Smokers.
+And we advise that you only operate outside and in a separate, fully-ventilated outhouse wherein natural air still flows freely.
 That will help promote the overall level of safety as well as giving you your own little getaway.
 Just remember, whenever you operate a smoking unit, preparedness can help reduce the risk of anything going wrong during the cooking process.